-This post was first published on Peter Bowden’s Leading Congregations blog, and has been expanded to include recommended resources for Unitarian Universalists.
+This post was first published on Peter Bowden’s UU PLANET blog, and has been expanded to include recommended resources for Unitarian Universalists.

 With approximately seven-in-ten Americans now using at least one social media site (Pew Internet), Unitarian Universalist congregations can’t afford to ignore the impacts of digital culture.

 Here are five ways social media is changing how digitally oriented people are trying to connect with and join your congregation.